rust-lang/rfcs/text/3127-trim-paths.md

 trim-paths = 0
 ```

-When a path is in scope for sanitisation, it is replaced with the following rules:
+When a path is in scope for sanitisation, it is handled by the following rules:

 1. Path to the source files of the standard and core library (sysroot) will begin with `/rustc/[rustc commit hash]`.
    E.g. `/home/username/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/src/rust/library/core/src/result.rs` ->